South Jersey Port Corporation

-South Jersey Port Corporation (SJPC) is an independent public port authority which operates the ports along the eastern banks of Delaware River in the Delaware Valley region of southern New Jersey in the United States.
+South Jersey Port Corporation (SJPC) is an independent public port authority which operates the ports along the eastern banks of Delaware River in the Philadelphia metropolitan area region of southern New Jersey in the United States.
 Based in Camden, SJPC was founded in 1928 and changed its name in 1968.
 It maintains facilities at the Port of Camden, the Port of Paulsboro, and the Port of Salem.